Best practices for optimizing automation rules

 Restrict the scope of your rules

-Avoid using global rules as much as possible.
-Consider whether rules must apply to multiple projects or spaces, or if a single-scoped rule would suffice.
-This change improves the efficiency of your rules as any events from projects or spaces with no matching rule are filtered out.
+Avoid using global scope as much as possible.
+Consider whether rules must apply to multiple spaces or if a single-space scope would suffice.
+This change improves the efficiency of your rules: any events from spaces without a matching rule are filtered out.
 As a result, there are fewer rules that need to be queued for execution.

 Each rule may function perfectly well alone, but rules can often work better together.
 Are you able to use the same rule for multiple current rules?
 For example, you might have a rule that branches on the current rule and then runs conditions and actions underneath.